Serial Set in HeinOnline

 While searching or browsing the Serial Set in HeinOnline, colored icons appear next to various records.
 These icons indicate whether full-text coverage or indexing only is currently available for the material.
 Let’s select volume 403.
 This brings users to a complete list of titles within the volume.
 Availability is indicated by “H” icons.

-Volume & Citation Quick Locator tools are provided, which enable users to simply enter a Serial Set volume number or citation to retrieve the content.
+Citation and volume lookup tools are provided, which enable users to simply enter a Serial Set volume number or citation to retrieve the content or utilize a handy drop-down.

 Searching the Metadata